oracle/accelerated-data-science/ads/feature_store/docs/source/feature_validation.rst

 Feature Validation
 ******************

 Feature validation is the process of checking the quality and accuracy of the features used in a machine learning model.
-This is important because features that are not accurate or reliable can lead to poor model performance.
-Feature store allows you to define expectation on the data which is being materialized into feature group and dataset.
-This is achieved using open source library Great Expectations.
+This is important because features that aren't accurate or reliable can lead to poor model performance.
+Feature store allows you to define expectation on the data that is being materialized into feature groups and datasets.
+The Great Expectations open source library is used to define expectations.

 .. note::
-  `Great Expectations <https://docs.greatexpectations.io/docs/0.15.50/>`_ is a Python-based open-source library for validating, documenting, and profiling your data.
-It helps you to maintain data quality and improve communication about data between teams.
-Software developers have long known that automated testing is essential for managing complex codebases.
-Great Expectations empowers you to define and enforce your data expectations when handling and processing data, allowing for swift detection of data anomalies.
-In essence, Expectations serve as the equivalent of unit tests for your data, enabling you to rapidly identify and address data-related problems.
-Beyond this, Great Expectations offers the added benefit of generating comprehensive data documentation and quality reports based on these Expectations.
+  `Great Expectations <https://docs.greatexpectations.io/docs/0.15.50/>`_  is an open source Python-based library that validates, documents, and profiles data.
+It automates testing, which is essential for managing complex code bases.

 .. image:: figures/data_validation.png

 Expectations
 ============
-An Expectation is a verifiable assertion about your data.
-You can define expectation as below:
+An expectation is a verifiable assertion about your data.

+The following example defines an expectation:

 .. code-block:: python3